 Permanent work / commissioned by the Canton of Bern, Women’s Penal Institution, Hindelbank, Canton of Bern, installed since 1997.

 The installation: 1 pétanque field with a yellow-painted concrete edge (, 173 first names painted gray on the edge, 21 boxes containing 3 steel pétanque balls, engraved with first names.
-Next to the pétanque field 1 garden planted with boxwood outlining the shape of the cells 400 x 1700 x 60 cm.
+Next to the pétanque field, a garden is planted with boxwood outlining the shape of the cells 400 x 1700 x 60 cm.
 In the Baroque garden of the prison boxwood forming 4 shapes: ground plans of a 400 x 400 cm cell, a 400 x 600 cm cell, a 400 x 800 cm control room and the reduction of the ground plan of the entire fence to 400 x 1000 cm.
-Production of an audio CD, 57’ (collected dreams, sounds of keys and other noises of the institution, over a year and sequenced on the structure of one day).
+Production of an audio CD, 57’ (collected dreams, sounds of keys and other noises).

 Excerpt from text by Susann Wintsch, in: we save what you give, monograph on RELAX, A project by edition fink through Verlag für moderne Kunst Nürnberg, 2006